 The Park People has a long history of both new and restoration capital projects throughout our community.
 Over the past 45 years, we have infused millions of private dollars to support Denver's world-class parks and recreation system.

 We are excited to announce our next capital project: the restorative rebuild of the Sundial and Sundial Plaza in Cranmer Park.
 This generationally adored landmark has been the memorable backdrop of many lifetime milestones for many Denver families over many decades, and the locally renowned flagstone plaza has a beautiful terrazzo mosaic panorama depicting the Front Range mountains visible from the park.
 Unfortunately, many years of exposure to Colorado's freeze-thaw weather and old construction practices have caused significant damage to the plaza, and vandals have damaged the sundial.
 The sundial plaza is in such disrepair that it is on Colorado Preservation, Inc.'s list of Most Endangered Places 2013.
-Click here to learn more about our Save Our Sundial campaign, the "Here Comes the Sundial" concert and campaign kick-off event on August 24th, and how you can help save this local treasure!
+Click here to learn more about our Save Our Sundial campaign, our upcoming Independence Day Family Fun Festival on July 2nd, and how you can help save this local treasure!

 Past Park People Projects